GEOS-DEV/GEOS/src/coreComponents/fileIO/doc/Outputs.rst

 Outputs
 ============

-This section describes how outputs are handled by GEOSX
+This section describes how outputs are handled by GEOS

 The outputs are defined in a ``<Outputs>`` XML block.